 SR&ED ITCs extend to certain salary and wages (limited to 10% of salary and wages directly attributable to SR&ED carried on in Canada) incurred in respect of SR&ED carried on outside Canada.

-In addition to the federal SR&ED incentives, all provinces (except in Alberta and Prince Edward Island), as well as the Yukon, provide tax incentives to taxpayers that carry on research and development activities.
+In addition to the federal SR&ED incentives, all provinces (except in Prince Edward Island), as well as the Yukon, provide tax incentives to taxpayers that carry on research and development activities.

 British Columbia natural gas tax credit

 For taxation years that begin after 31 December 2019, a non-refundable natural gas tax credit under the British Columbia Income Tax Act is available to qualifying corporations that develop natural gas, and have an establishment, in British Columbia.
 The credit can reduce the effective provincial CIT rate to a minimum of 9% (from 12%).
 Any unused credit can be carried forward indefinitely.